usegalaxy-eu/ena-cog-uk-wfs/docs/overview.md

 - variant calling using our highly sensitive [published workflow for variation analysis on ARTIC PE data](https://github.com/iwc-workflows/sars-cov-2-pe-illumina-artic-variant-calling)
 - generation of reports of all identified variants
 - reliable consensus sequence building including soft-masking of questionable sites
-- export of key analysis results - BAM files of aligned reads, VCF files of called variants, FASTA consensus sequences to a user-specific FTP folder for simplified downloading with standaard FTP clients.
+- export of key analysis results - BAM files of aligned reads, VCF files of called variants, FASTA consensus sequences to a user-specific FTP folder for simplified downloading with standard FTP clients.

 The full pipeline with all script actions looks like this: